HirenGajjar/hello-world/README.md

 # hello-world
-This is a first repository for DGL 123 Class
+This is the first repository for the DGL 123 Class

+My name is Hiren, and at the end of the course, I expect myself to be able to code sufficiently for **web development**.

+Web development has mainly two components
+- Front End
+- Back End

+Also, my focus is on learning different technologies, such as HTML, CSS, and JS.